tommasomoretti/nameless-analytics/README.md

 ![Na logo beta](https://github.com/tommasomoretti/nameless-analytics/assets/29273232/7d4ded5e-4b79-46a2-b089-03997724fd10)

-An open source analytics platform for power users based on [Google Tag Manager](https://marketingplatform.google.com/intl/it/about/tag-manager/) and [Google BigQuery](https://cloud.google.com/bigquery).
+An open source web analytics platform for power users based on [Google Tag Manager](https://marketingplatform.google.com/intl/it/about/tag-manager/) and [Google BigQuery](https://cloud.google.com/bigquery).

-Collect, analyze and activate your website data with a real-time analytics suite that respects users privacy, for free.
+Collect, analyze and activate your website data with a real-time web analytics suite that respects users privacy, for free.